LER0ever/OSA/README.md

 unless that project is really nothing but trash.

 ## Patent Grant
-The model of License + Patent Grants will be used to make sure that a project is strictly copyrighted by me or the company behind me.
+The model of License + Patent Grants will be used to make sure that a project is strictly copyrighted by me or the company behind me, although the code is open.
 Usage of the code or binary is always granted unless patent infringement occurs.

 See [PATENTS](PATENTS) for a template patent grant.